The Tale of the Box: For the reader with clipped wings.

-“What do you think it is?” he asks the girl and boy crouching on both sides of him as all three dip their heads down lower to the leaves to get a closer look.
+“What do you think it is?” he asks the girl and boy crouching on both sides of him as all three dipped their heads lower to the leaves to get a closer look.

 “Whatever it is, it looks broken,” the little girl says, poking the metal contraption with a stick.

-“Probably a UFO,” says the other boy, having remained quiet up until this point.
+“Probably a UFO,” the other boy answers, having remained quiet up until this point.

-“Well that’s pretty boring,” says the little girl, standing to place her hands on her hips.
+“Well that’s pretty boring,” retorts the little girl, standing to place her hands on her hips.

 The Tale of the Box.

-“But its way too tiny,” says the little girl.
+“But its way too tiny,” the little girl interjects.
 “I couldn’t even fit my baby brother in that box.”

 “How do you get trapped in a box like that?” asks the little boy with red framed glasses.